-Note: This course is designed for students who are not Computer Science majors.
+Note: This course is designed for students who are not Computer Science or Computer Engineering majors.
 However, those who wish to major in Computer Science but lack programming background may use it as preparation.
-Students who plan to major in Computer Science must also take CSE1020 3.0 and CSE1030 3.0 after CSE1530 3.0.
+Students who plan to major in Computer Science must also take CSE1020 3.0 and CSE1030 3.0.
 This course does not count as a Computer Science major credit.